Travel.State.Gov > International Travel > Country Information > Iran International Travel Information

-Domestic Violence: U.S. citizen victims of domestic violence may contact the Swiss Foreign Interests Section for assistance.
-U.S. citizens should keep in mind, however, that the Foreign Interests Section may be able to provide limited assistance only and that Iranian law does not specifically prohibit domestic violence.
-Iranian authorities consider domestic violence to be a private matter and seldom discuss it publicly.
+Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Swiss Foreign Interests Section for assistance.
+U.S. citizens should note that the Foreign Interests Section may be able to provide limited assistance only and that Iranian law does not prohibit domestic violence.

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities do not commonly occur.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
 In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
 First responders are generally unable to access areas outside of major cities and to provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Long prison terms and solitary confinement are common as are punishments including execution, amputation, flogging, blinding, stoning, and fines.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.